In this post, I will cover all the main details regarding developing my entry for the Neo4j Challenge.

 So, what's the next step?
 Learn, learn and learn!

 I was able to make some initial experiments very fast after a dynamic reading of this superb online resource: Good Relationships: The Spring Data Neo4j Guide Book.
-Thank's to Michael Hunger, David Montag, Andreas Kollegger by this material.
+Thank's to Michael Hunger, David Montag, Andreas Kollegger for this material.

 Also, I learned a lot from the following links: